U.S. military says coronavirus likely occurred naturally but not certain

 A team of 27 scientists published a statement in the Lancet medical journal in February condemning the conspiracy theories, which “do nothing but create fear, rumors and prejudice that jeopardize our global collaboration in the fight against this virus.”

-They said scientists from around the world “overwhelmingly conclude that this coronavirus originated in wildlife”.
+They said scientists from around the world “overwhelmingly conclude that this coronavirus originated in wildlife.”

-Reporting by Phil Stewart and Idrees Ali; Editing by Cynthia Osterman
+Reporting by Phil Stewart and Idrees Ali; additional reporting by Humeyra Pamuk, David Brunnstrom and Jonathan Landay, Editing by Cynthia Osterman